williamjungerman/williamjungerman.github.io/index.markdown

 ---

 ## About me
 Hi!
 I'm an Assistant Professor of Economics at the University of North Carolina, Chapel Hill.
+I received my PhD from the University of Minnesota in 2024.

 My CV is available [here](/assets/papers/cv.pdf){:target="_blank"}.